-Sue is Module Leader for Year Two (Level 5), Commerce, Technology and Innovation module.
+Sue is Module Leader for Year Two (Level 5), Human Centred Design Module and the schoolwide CoLab2 Module.

-As year tutor and personal tutor responsibilities include providing pastoral support for the students, many of whom are international, and working closely with the Student Support Team.
+As year tutor and personal tutor, her responsibilities include providing pastoral support for the students, many of whom are international, and working closely with the Student Support Team.

 Sue has a solid background in the fashion industry having been employed as a designer for 17 years and having her own freelance design business prior to joining NTU in 2006.
 She has a wide breadth and depth of experience in the fashion industry having significant commercial design success within a wide variety of businesses from multiple high street retail chains to designer brands.

-Her Postgraduate research papers have previously centred on Technology Enhanced/Informed Learning and Teaching in relation to pedagogies employed for design subjects and the potential to enhance current practice and student experience and as a first stage to exploring the possibilities of creating specialist O.E.R.
+Her Postgraduate research papers have previously centred on Technology Enhanced/Informed Learning and Teaching in relation to pedagogies employed for design subjects and the potential to enhance current practice and student experience.

 2010 – 2017